How Much Does a Sailing Week in Greece Really Cost?

 What surprises many first-time guests is how strongly group size changes the picture.
 Most charters are priced per boat, not per person.
 When the cost is split between a full crew, the per-person total can land close to a solid mid-range hotel holiday — sometimes less, sometimes more — but rarely as “unreachable” as people assume.

 The charter fee is the anchor of the total price.
-It depends on the type of boat (monohull vs catamaran), the size, age, and the month you go.
+It depends on the type of boat, the size, age, and the month you go.
 High season pushes demand up — and prices follow.

 Fuel depends on your route, wind, and how often you motor instead of sailing.
 Food is as simple as your style: cooking onboard can be very reasonable, while daily tavernas and cocktails by the harbor will obviously raise the total.

 Marina costs vary dramatically.
-Some nights you might anchor in a quiet bay (low cost, high vibe).
-Other nights you dock in a large, serviced marina (more comfort, higher fees).
-Neither option is “right” — it’s a preference.
+Some nights you might anchor in a quiet bay with low costs and high vibe.
+Other nights you dock in a large, serviced marina with more comfort and higher fees.
+Neither option is right or wrong — it’s simply a preference.

 July and August usually carry the highest charter rates and the tightest availability, especially for larger boats and catamarans.
 If you can travel in May, June, or September, you often get similar sailing conditions with noticeably lower prices — and less crowding.